claytantor/ledticker-pi/README.md

 # ledticker-pi
-allows a raspberry pi to drve an LED display as an IOT devide in AWS.
+allows a raspberry pi to drive an LED display as an IOT divide in AWS.
+The idea is to make a IOT thing that is basically just a slave to the messages sent to a queue.
+This allows the device to be dumb and multiple suppliers to be as sophisticated as needed.

 ## research and background
+These are the guides that accelerated building this project extensively.

 * Adafruit RGB Matrix Hat for RPI - https://learn.adafruit.com/adafruit-rgb-matrix-plus-real-time-clock-hat-for-raspberry-pi
 * Controlling up to three chains of 64x64, 32x32, 16x32 or similar RGB LED displays using Raspberry Pi GPIO - https://github.com/hzeller/rpi-rgb-led-matrix